atrin-ay/simple-cart-api/README.md

-# Test Shop
+# Test Shop API

-A simple e-commerce shop application built with Laravel 12, featuring product management and shopping cart functionality.
+A RESTful API built with Laravel 12 for e-commerce functionality, featuring product management and shopping cart operations.
+This is a backend-only API that can be consumed by any frontend application or tested with tools like Postman.

 ## Features

 -   **Product Management**: Full CRUD operations for products
--   **Shopping Cart**: Session-based shopping cart system
+-   **Shopping Cart**: Session-based shopping cart system (cookie-based for API)
--   **RESTful API**: Product endpoints for integration
+-   **RESTful API**: Complete API endpoints for all operations
--   **Modern UI**: Clean and responsive user interface
+-   **CORS Enabled**: Ready for cross-origin requests from frontend applications

 ## Requirements